Key Facts on HIV in Asia and the Pacific (2021)

 Data gaps include information on transgender people, young key populations and prisoners; inconsistent disaggregation of information by age and gender; and availability of city and sub-national data.

-US$ 3.5 billion was available for AIDS response in 2020.
-Annual resources should reach US$ 9.2 billion by 2025 to reach the Fast-Track Targets.
+US$ 3.9 billion was available for AIDS response in 2021.
+Annual resources should reach US$ 9.2 billion by 2025 to reach the Ending AIDS Targets.